artineering-io/flair-docs/flair/styles/library/lines.md

 ## Style breakdown

-The _toon_ and _sketch_ shader style is all about generating lines for all kinds of linework.
+The _toon_ and _sketch_ shader style is all about generating lines for all kinds of linework to outline the form of 3D geometry.
 From clean lines to the more rough sketch lines, you can control and art-direct them to match your artwork.
 The shader style also provides other painterly effects often found using traditional painting media such as pigment turbulence, canvas granulation and dry-brush.

 <figure>
 	<video autoplay loop muted playsinline>